News by Subject

 3. Find out who you’ll need to impress the most.

-Within most panel interviews, it becomes obvious very quickly who’s on your side, and who still hasn’t made up her or her mind yet. (“Good cop, bad cop” is fairly common in group situations!)
+Within most panel interviews, it becomes obvious very quickly who’s on your side and who still hasn’t made up his or her mind yet. (“Good cop, bad cop” is fairly common in group situations!)

 While it may be comforting to direct your answers and gaze toward the interviewer who seems more open to your responses, you’re better off tackling the naysayer first.